 Use Track groups to organize tracks when you are working with many tracks.
 For example, a TimelineGeneric term within Unity that refers to all features, windows, editors, and components related to creating, modifying, or reusing cut-scenes, cinematics, and game-play sequences.
 More info

 See in Glossary.
-To organize these tracks, you can move these tracks into their own Track group.
+To organize these tracks, move them into their own Track group.

 See in Glossary and select Track Group from the context menu.
-A new Track group is added at the bottom of the Track list.
+A new Track group appears at the bottom of the Track list.

-To rename a Track group, click the name and an I-beam cursor appears.
+To rename a Track group, click its name and an I-beam cursor appears.
 Type the new name for the Track group and press Return.